Kent-and-Co/bktsk-yt-scheduler/README.md

 ### This plugin can be installed directly from your site.

-Log in and navigate to Plugins â†’ Add New.
+Log in and navigate to Plugins -> Add New.
 Type "BKTSK Live Scheduler" into the Search and hit Enter.
 Locate the BKTSK Live Scheduler in the list of search results and click "Install Now".
 Once installed, click the Activate link.